Exit Planning: Learning from Entrepreneurs Who Have Been There

 The result of a successful exit often attributes back to proper timing.
-Ideally, you should start exit planning 3-5 years out from your ideal exit date.
+Ideally, it would help if you started exit planning 3-5 years out from your ideal exit date.
 Where is this time frame coming from?
 Consider the economic cycle.

 Being proactive in your exit planning allows you to be in control of your destiny instead of finding your back against the wall with only a few exit options to consider.
-This not only includes planning in advance but having several key players on your team to ensure your exit is successful as well as understanding all the moving pieces in order to take your business to market.
+This not only includes planning but having several key players on your team to ensure your exit is successful, as well as understanding all the moving pieces to take your business to market.

 Setting the Scene

-Picture this: Fred Ezra, a recently exited business owner of a boutique brokerage firm who reflected on his exiting experience in BisNow’s article on the challenge of competing as a mid-sized brokerage firm.
+Picture this: Fred Ezra, a recently exited business owner of a boutique brokerage firm.
+He reflected on his exiting experience in BisNow’s article on the challenge of competing as a mid-sized brokerage firm.

 “We lost a lot of deals to the large companies,” Ezra said.
-Firms like Avison Young, Cushman & Wakefield, CBRE, and JLL have dominated the brokerage industry in recent years and have presented many challenges to smaller firms like The Ezra Co. to be able to compete.
+Firms like Avison Young, Cushman & Wakefield, CBRE, and JLL have dominated the brokerage industry in recent years.
+They have presented many challenges to smaller firms like The Ezra Co. to compete.

-As Ezra began to contemplate his exit, there were several factors that weighed in on the future for himself and his company.
+As Ezra began to contemplate his exit, several factors weighed in on the future for himself and his company.

 Considering all the Options

-For example, his son Mark was the COO of the company for the past 10 years but had his sights set on diving into the commercial real estate technology industry rather than brokerage.
+For example, his son Mark was the COO of the company for the past ten years but had his sights set on diving into the commercial real estate technology industry rather than brokerage.

-Ezra also investigated the option of transferring the ownership of the company to other brokers in his firm, but they opted to seek jobs with some of the bigger players in the game.
+Ezra also investigated the option of transferring the company’s ownership to other brokers in his firm.
+Still, they opted to seek jobs with some of the more prominent players in the game.